abbdaveck/FableAI/README.md

 ### API

 The API is a simple Flask API that through PUT and GET request is the link between the user and the backend.
 Since Flask runs locally I use NGROK to make the API public.
+NGROK is a localhost tunneling service.
 The downside to this is that a NGROK session is only eight hours and after that I need to restart it.
-I didn't bother writing a CORS (Cross Origin Resource Sharing) API and therefore I use the wonderfull CROS Anywhere API made by Rob Wu.
+I didn't bother writing a CORS (Cross Origin Resource Sharing) API and therefore I use the wonderful CROS Anywhere API made by Rob Wu.
 I send the all the requests through CORS Anywhere and it handles all that.

 ### Frontend/Website